Microsoft today pushed Windows 10 Build 16299.402 (10.0.16299.402) as cumulative update KB4093105 to those on Fall Creators update on version 1709.

 - Addresses an issue that prevents Windows Hello from generating good keys when it detects weak cryptographic keys because of TPM firmware issues.
 This issue only occurs if the policy to require the TPM is configured.

-- Addresses an issue that prevents users from unlocking their session and sometimes displays incorrect [email protected] information on the logon screen when multiple users log on to a machine using fast user switching.
-This specifically happens when users are logging on from several different domains, are using the UPN format for their domain credentials ([email protected]), and are switching between users using fast user switching.
+- Addresses an issue that prevents users from unlocking their session and sometimes displays incorrect user-name@domain-name information on the logon screen when multiple users log on to a machine using fast user switching.
+This specifically happens when users are logging on from several different domains, are using the UPN format for their domain credentials (user-name@domain-name), and are switching between users using fast user switching.

 - Addresses an issue that causes the browser to prompt for credentials often instead of only once when using the Office Chrome extension.

 - Addresses an issue related to smart cards that allow PINs or biometric entry.
 If the user enters an incorrect PIN or biometric input (e.g., a fingerprint), an error appears, and the user must wait up to 30 seconds.
 With this change, the 30-second delay is no longer required.

 - Increases the minimum password length in Group Policy to 20 characters.

 - Addresses an issue that displays name-constraint information incorrectly when displaying certificate properties.
 Instead of presenting properly formatted data, the information is presented in hexadecimal format.

 - Addresses an issue that blocks failed NTLM authentications instead of only logging them when using an authentication policy with audit mode turned on.
 Netlogon.log may show the following:

 SamLogon: Transitive Network logon of <domain>\<user> from <machine2> (via <machine1>) Entered